 It is widely recognized that carbonates are a proxy for the fluids that formed them.
-Published studies demonstrate the need for careful characterization of carbonates in order to obtaininterpret geochemical results in geologically meaningful resultscontext, and this same attention to detail is needed tounderstand U-Pb results.
-Carbonates have element ratios that are controlled by the

-30 understand U/Pb results.
-35 Carbonates have element ratios that are controlled by the composition of the fluid and the partition coefficient (Kd) of the element for the crystal lattice (Banner and Hanson, 1990).
+Published studies demonstrate the need for careful characterization of carbonates in order to interpret geochemical results in geologically meaningful context, and this same attention to detail is needed to understand U-Pb results.
+Carbonates have element ratios that are controlled by the composition of the fluid and the partition coefficient (Kd) of the element for the crystal lattice (Banner and Hanson, 1990).
 Special circumstances are required to have elevated U in calcite because the Kd is less than 0.05 (Reeder et al., 2001; Drysdale et al., 2019; Weremeichik et al., 2017).
-However, aragonite, which is metastable, does not exclude U1 (Reeder et al., 2001) and Kelly et al. (2003) suggested that high U contents in a speleothem calcite (which we use as a U(VI) standard), might have resulted been inherited from neomorphism of original high concentrations in primary aragonite and preserved during neomorphic inversion to calcite.
-No asign experimental studies for U incorporation have been reported for dolomite, but it is unlikely to have a higher affinity for U than calcite as they have the similar structures, and there is more of a size mismatch with Mg than Ca. Using modern settings and a laboratory understanding of trace element incorporation, we know that U incorporation is higher infollows aragonite > high Mg calcite > calcite (Chung and Swart, 1990; Reeder et al., 2001).
-Seawater has elevated U/Pb, but carbonates forming from seawater have much lower U/Pb, demonstrating that the structure has a much higher affinity for Pb than U (Shen and Boyle, 1988), at least at 45 seawater composition.
+However, aragonite, which is metastable, does not exclude U. (Reeder et al., 2001) and Kelly et al. (2003) suggested that high U contents in a speleothem calcite (which we use as a U(VI) standard), might have been inherited from high concentrations in primary aragonite and preserved during neomorphic inversion to calcite.
+No experimental studies for U incorporation have been reported for dolomite, but it is unlikely to have a higher affinity for U than calcite as they have the similar structures and there is more of a size mismatch with Mg than Ca. Using modern settings and a laboratory understanding of trace element incorporation, we know that U incorporation follows aragonite > high Mg calcite> calcite (Chung and Swart, 1990; Reeder et al., 2001).
+Seawater has elevated U/Pb, but carbonates forming from seawater have much lower U/Pb, demonstrating that the structure has a much higher affinity for Pb than U (Shen and Boyle, 1988), at least at seawater composition.

-40-1988), at least at seawater composition.
-A missing component here is that noNo lab experiments have studied U(IV) incorporation in carbonates.
-There are, despite several published examples of natural carbonates with reduced U (Sturchio, 1998; Cole et al., 2004) and an additional example we present one more in this contribution.
-Clearly moreBecause U(IV) is immobile in most aqueous fluids, carbonate minerals that incorporate U(IV) must represent precipitates from poorly-understood fluid compositions in depositional or diagenetic environments.
-Recent work is needed to understand how reduced U on modern calcite from a deep granite aquifer with

-50 reducing fluids is available to go into carbonates.suggesting a mechanism for U(IV) transport (Drake et al., 2018).
-Experimental" work at elevated T has shown that U(IV)CICI40 is soluble in acid solutions (Timofeev et al., 2018), and high T experiments of U in hydrocarbons indicate that economic concentrations can be produced via transport in hydrocarbons 45 (Migdisov et al., 2017), but how would these processes result in incorporation in carbonates?
-(Migdisov et al., 2017), but how would these processes result in incorporation in carbonates?
-(Migdisov et al., 2017), but how would these processes result in incorporation in carbonates?
-(Migdisov et al., 2017), but how would these processes result in incorporation in carbonates?
-(Migdisov et al., 2017), but how would these processes result in incorporation in carbonates?
-(Migdisov et al., 2017), but how would these processes result in incorporation in carbonates?
-(Migdisov et al., 2017), but how would these processes result in incorporation in carbonates?
+No lab experiments have studied U4+ incorporation in carbonates, despite several published examples of natural carbonates with reduced U (Sturchio, 1998; Cole et al., 2004) and an additional example we present in this contribution.
+Because U4+ is immobile in most aqueous fluids, carbonate minerals that incorporate U4+ must represent precipitates from poorly-understood fluid compositions in depositional or diagenetic environments.
+Recent work on modern calcite from a deep granite aquifer with reducing fluids is suggesting a mechanism for U4+ transport (Drake et al., 2018).
+Experimental work at elevated T has shown that U(IV)Cl40 is soluble in acid solutions (Timofeev et al., 2018), and high T experiments of U in hydrocarbons indicate that economic concentrations can be produced via transport in hydrocarbons (Migdisov et al., 2017), but how would these processes result in incorporation in carbonates?
 There is likely more than one mechanism and this is a fruitful avenue for future research both of synthetic and natural carbonate samples.
-Understanding U incorporation in carbonates is important for 55 a holistic approach to U-Pb dating, but there is no evidence that the oxidation state of U in carbonates has any control on the reliability of the dating.
+Understanding U incorporation in carbonates is important for a holistic approach to U-Pb dating, but there is no evidence that the oxidation state of U in carbonates has any control on the reliability of the dating.
 However, understanding U speciation might elucidate the depositional or diagenetic condition under which the U was incorporated, and therefore affect the interpretation of the U/Pb date.